hwdsl2/docker-whisper-live/README.md

 **Requirements:** NVIDIA GPU, [NVIDIA driver](https://www.nvidia.com/en-us/drivers/) 535+, and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed on the host.
 The `:cuda` image is `linux/amd64` only.

 </details>

+**Try it online:** [Open in Colab](https://vpnsetup.net/whisper-live-notebook).
+No Docker or installation required.
+Runs in your browser.

 **Important:** This image requires at least 700 MB of available RAM for the default `base` model.
 Systems with 512 MB or less of RAM are not supported.